poole/hyde/software.md

 If you would like to work with Git on the command line in the third week of class on a Windows laptop, also install [Git for Windows](https://gitforwindows.org).
-Please note that this also installs Git Gui, which we will not use.
+Please note that this also installs Git Gui, which we will not use (unless you have difficulty installing the GitHub Desktop App, as described above).

 #### Command line tools for macOS (only for optional third week)